Configuring Route Policy Manager

 Note

-When you redistribute BGP to IGP, iBGP is redistributed as well.
-To override this behavior, you must insert an additional deny statement into the route map.
+When redistributing BGP to IGP, iBGP routes are redistributed by default.
+To override this behavior, insert an additional deny statement into the route map.

 • Names in the prefix-list are case-insensitive.
-We recommend using unique names.
+It is recommended to use unique names.
 Do not use the same name by modifying upper-case and lowercase characters.
 For example, CTCPrimaryNetworks and CtcPrimaryNetworks are two different entries.

 • If no route map exists, all routes are denied.